eggtimebaby/BLE-Rotary-Encoder/README.md

-# ESP32 BLE Encoder Control
+# ESP32 BLE Dual Encoder Control

-An enhanced Bluetooth LE keyboard controller using a rotary encoder with the ESP32-C3 microcontroller.
-This project turns a rotary encoder into a wireless keyboard that sends arrow key presses and enter key commands.
+An enhanced Bluetooth LE keyboard and mouse controller using dual rotary encoders with the ESP32-C3 microcontroller.
+This project creates a wireless interface with two encoders and multiple buttons for navigation, media control, and mouse functionality.

 ## Current Status